 Regarding climate change, he says, “We’re seeing the impacts on our shorelines with bigger storms, bigger tides, we’re seeing our forests go up in smoke.
 And I think the East Bay Regional Park District has been a leader in managing the fuels after the ‘91 fire in the Oakland hills, but this needs to be a national, state, and local effort, big time.”
 Doyle says we need a “climate army” to mitigate the effects of climate change and to do the physical work of land stewardship.

-He sees jobs as the solution to making parks more accessible and relevant to communities of color as well.
+He also sees jobs as the solution to making parks more accessible and relevant to communities of color.
 He was a founding board member of East Bay Conservation Corps (now Civicorps) which provides young people with education and job training, and he says he’s seen time and time again how offering pathways to fulfilling careers in outdoor recreation makes people, and their communities, feel invited to parks.
 “Just walk around a regional park, it is extremely diverse… What we have to do is get more of those people working in the parks, and we will.”

 The idea reflects a core tenet of the Green New Deal, which bills job creation as a key tool and benefit of transitioning to a green economy.
 But in 2019, only 34 percent of the EBRPD’s staff were people of color, with very few among senior leadership.
 Indeed, the EBRPD has never hired a person of color for the general manager position and may face pressure to finally do so when choosing Doyle’s successor.